crowbartools/agnostic-electron-communicator/README.md

 const communicator = new Communicator(transport);

 // Register methods
-// When a promise is returned, the communicator waits for it to resolve before responding, otherwise it immiedately responds with the result communicator.register('toLowerCase', msg => Promise.resolve(msg.toLowerCase()));
+// When a promise is returned the communicator waits for it to resolve before responding communicator.register('toLowerCase', msg => Promise.resolve(msg.toLowerCase()));
 communicator.register('toUpperCase', msg => msg.toUpperCase());